scmallorca/fizzbuzz-dojo/README.md

 * Create a pull-request over this repository.

 ## Extra challenges for home
+* Add "Bang" as other output for values multiples of 7.
 * Use substitutions sequences to allow any kind of input:
     * Example test (pseudo code):
     ```